-Climate change litigation has been defined as legal action which seeks to address the causes or likely impacts of climate change.1 Climate change litigation at the domestic level comes in many forms and can be broadly identified as focussed on adaptation or mitigation.
-It can be brought as an action in tort alleging a duty of care to prevent foreseeable environmental harm, as judicial review of decisions which may lead to environmental harm, as human rights or constitutional challenges or actions in corporations law alleging breach of director's duties.2
+Climate change litigation has been defined as legal action which seeks to address the causes or likely impacts of climate change.
+1 Climate change litigation at the domestic level comes in many forms and can be broadly identified as focussed on adaptation to climate change or mitigation of greenhouse gas emissions as a means of ameliorating climate change.
+It has included an action in tort alleging a duty of care to prevent foreseeable environmental harm, as judicial review of decisions which may lead to environmental harm, as human rights or constitutional challenges or actions in corporations law alleging breach of director's duties.2